wahur666/ConquestFrontierWarsRay-mirror/docs/ui-event-consumption-proposal.md

 This is not only a `bool consumed` problem.
 It is a missing framework-owned dispatch model.

+Stealing good ideas from the Godot Engine is permitted!

 ## Current Spike Status

 A first vertical slice now exists in `Core.UI` as an experiment surface.